Wire Pull Smoke Grenade: The Complete Guide to How They Work

 Can I re-insert the ring and reuse a wire-pull grenade?

-No. Once the wire-pull has been activated, the friction composition is consumed.
+No. Once the wire-pull is activated, the friction composition is consumed.
 Wire-pull smoke grenades are single-use devices.

 Where can I buy wire-pull smoke grenades?